openshift/insights-operator/docs/gathered-data.md

 - 4.4.6+

 ### Changes
-- "cluster-monitoring-config" ConfigMap data since versions 4.6.22+ and 4.7.0+
+- `cluster-monitoring-config` data since versions 4.6.22+ and 4.7.0+
-- "cluster-config-v1" ConfigMap since versions 4.9+
+- `cluster-config-v1` since versions 4.9.0+

 ### Anonymization
-If the content of a ConfigMap contains a parseable PEM structure (like a certificate), it removes the inside of PEM blocks.
-For ConfigMap of type BinaryData, it is encoded as standard base64.
-In the archive under configmaps, we store the name of the namespace, the name of the ConfigMap, and then each ConfigMap Key.
+If the content of a `ConfigMap` contains a parseable PEM structure (like a certificate), it removes the inside of PEM blocks.
+For `ConfigMap` of type `BinaryData`, it is encoded as standard base64.
+In the archive under configmaps, we store the name of the namespace, the name of the `ConfigMap`, and then each key.

 For example: ```config/configmaps/NAMESPACENAME/CONFIGMAPNAME/CONFIGMAPKEY1```